-The college is accredited by the Mississippi College Commission for Accreditation and by the Southern Association of Colleges and Schools.
+The college is accredited by the Mississippi College Commission for Accreditation and by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.
 Students transferring to senior institutions will receive recognition for credits earned at Mississippi Gulf Coast Community College.